 The days have gotten shorter, the wind has gotten colder and the first signs of frost cling to windows.
 It’s official: winter is almost here.

 Winter means more time spent inside for children and pets.
-No one can resist peeking out of the window and watching the fresh snow fall, but it’s important to be aware of blind cord safety to keep your children and pets safe.
-The Window Covering Safety Council offers some guidelines for keeping your family safe:
+No one can resist peeking out of the window and watching the fresh snowfall, but it’s important to avoid potential blind cord hazards in the home.
+The Window Covering Safety Council offers these 8 blind cord safety tips to keep your family safe:

 - Keep all window pull cords and inner lift cords out of the reach of children.
 Make sure that tasseled pull cords are short and continuous-loop cords are permanently anchored to the floor or wall. cord stops should be properly installed and adjusted to limit the movement of inner lift cords.

 - Move all furniture, cribs, beds and climbable surfaces away from windows.

 - Make sure that children play in areas with a warm shelter nearby.
 Children should take frequent breaks from the cold to warm up and drink plenty of liquids.

 - Dress children in several layers of clothing so that they can remove one layer if they get warm to prevent overheating.

 - Remove wet shoes and clothing immediately when children return from outside.